SAP-samples/teched2023-AD263/exercises/ex0/README.md

 1. Incident Management
 	- Display incidents and incident details
-	- provide API to create incidents remotely (e.g. from Cloud ALM or from Alert Notification Service)
+	- The application provides a create incident API.
+SAP Cloud ALM and ANS call this API to create incidents
 	- **Note:** In customer environments incident management can be handled by a broad variety of Incident Management Tools provided by different vendors.
 In this hands-on session we will use this mock application to simulate an Incident Management tool with limited functionality.
 Please note that SAP does not offer or recommend any specific solution.
 2. Demonstrate instrumentation of customer applications for SAP Cloud ALM and be able to raise exceptions on demand for demo purposes

 To access the demo application please open the space AD263-XXX ***(replace XXX with your group number)***.
 ![](./images/open_space.png)

-Select the frontend for application teched-incident-demo
+Select teched-incident-demo-ui
 ![](./images/open_app_frontend.png)

 By clicking on the application route the demo application in your space will open.
 You will also need this URL for further purposes.
 So please copy the URL into a notepad of your laptop.